okkhoy/hubatch/README.md

 This returns a JSON string from which you can retrieve the team ID.

+### Continuing script for `copy`

+Look for the log message of the form: `ERROR:root:[306][#1055][<from repo> -> <to repo>] Unable to copy` The first number in the bracket is the index (here 306).
+You can restart the script to run from 306 using the `-s <idx number>` option.
+**However, beware, the next run index starts from 0, so if the script fails again, you need to add the previous failed indices to start at the right position.
+If not you end up creating duplicate issues!**

+### Github Abuse Detection

+You cannot run the script start to end at once, as Github blocks the user account creating the issues owing to abuse detection mecanism kicking in.
+Based on our observation, we can post ~300 issues in one run.
+Hence, you may want to batch-fy your processing!

 ## Legal Notice

 GitHub is a trademark of GitHub Inc. All other trademarks and servicemarks are the property of their respective owners/holders.